KarasiewiczStephane/WitOMI/README.md

 |   1.7049569|  -1.1187086|  -0.7641788|   2.5564677|  -1.4638501|   1.4413378|  -0.1249448|  -0.0244671|  -0.2933679|  -0.1790782|  -0.2412833|
 |   1.9307339|  -1.1599341|  -1.5615582|   2.6295112|   0.8783101|   1.3810308|   0.1071508|  -0.0388595|  -0.2933679|  -0.5464180|  -0.1886397|

-The next step is to perform the OMI analysis from Dolédec et al. (2000) by implementing the function `niche` from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour, 2007).
+The next step is to perform the OMI analysis from Dolédec, Chessel, and Gimaret-Carpentier (2000) by implementing the function `niche` from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour 2007).

 ``` r
 nic1 <- niche(dudi1, doubs$fish, scann = FALSE)

 nic1
 ```